learn-co-students/scraping-flatiron-code-along-v-000/README.md

 ***Fork and clone this lab to get started!***

 Before we build our `Scraper`, we'll build the `Course` class.
-We know that the purpose of our scrape is to get data to assign to the attributes of `Course` class instances.
+We know that the purpose of our scraper is to get data to assign to the attributes of `Course` class instances.

 Let's take a look at the site we'll be scraping in order to get a sense of what